asdhamidi/hisaab-pipeline/README.md

 - [X] Build Apache Superset dashboard for gold-layer insights
 - [X] Integrate custom DQ
 - [ ] Publish data dictionary & schema documentation
-- [ ] Deploy this entire thing to the cloud
+- [ ] Deploy this entire thing to the cloud (Not gonna do this at the moment.)

 ---